munificent/craftinginterpreters/book/types-of-values.md

 <aside name="unityped">

-There is a third category next to "statically typed" and "dynamically typed":
+There is a third category next to statically typed and dynamically typed:
-**"unityped"**.
+**unityped**.
 In that paradigm, all variables have a single type, usually a machine register integer.
 Unityped languages aren't common today, but some Forths and BCPL, the language that inspired C, worked like this.